Nate1988/SRE-website_status_performance-Academy-Project/README.md

   Note 3: This file needs to be place in the same application folder

-2.8)  **Building the Container Image with Docker:** *We need to go to the Application path, then run the below commands:*
+2.8)  **Building the Container Image with Docker:**

+We need to go to the Application path, then run the below commands:

-  My application location path:\Academy\Github repository\SRE-website_status_performance\Applications
+  My application location path:\Academy\Github repository\SRE-website_status_performance\Applications\1 App and files

   To Create the Image
 ```bash